 Pores don’t open up with warmer temperatures and close with colder ones, that’s a myth.
 But warm water is a good way to encourage healing as it makes the skin loosen up so it’s easier to clean out the buildup of dirt.

-Make sure your head is clean, but use shampoo rather than soap or you’ll dry out your scalp and there’s every chance you’ll end up with flaky, dry skin like dandruff.
-Dry skin looks more dull and won’t give you the shiny finish you’re looking for, so soap is a no-go.
+Make sure your head is clean, but use shampoo rather than soap or you’ll dry out your scalp and there’s every chance you’ll end up with flaky skin like dandruff.
+Dry skin looks duller and won’t give you the shiny finish you’re looking for, so soap is a no-go.